bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

  {
   "status-code": 201,
   "entity": {
-    "message": "Provider 'kafka-example' has been created."
+    "message": "Provider 'kafka-provider' has been created."
   }
  }